 Both teams can also benefit from keeping up with users or buyers on the internet or through follow-up conversations.
 Check Twitter posts, Facebook reviews, and other online content in the new area to see how people have publicly responded to your content.
 Feedback survey programs can help gather information to see what specific content, strategies, or tools were most positively received.
 Marketers can use that data to provide sellers with more content that will work every time.

 3. Make Adaptation Easy With a Sales Stack

 In a globalized business, a good sales stack is essential to keep your teams aligned and give them freedom to adapt.
-With the digitization of these tools, any organization can greatly improve their sales and marketing team structure by giving them easy access to one another.
+With the digitization of these tools, any organization can greatly improve their sales and marketing team structure.
+For instance by giving them easy access to one another.
 Software can help simplify adaptation with tools like customer relations, sales enablement, or email marketing, making communication efficient and accessible.

 4. Create a Habit of Communication